 First and foremost, your website is your digital store above all things.
-I like to think of your business existing in two worlds.
+I like to think of your business existing in two worlds: physically and digitally.

 If you don’t have a website, you don’t have a digital business location.
 Now I know what you’re thinking, “My Facebook is my digital business.”

-No, your Facebook page is a booth and you’re renting a space at Zuckerberg’s trade show.
+No, your Facebook page is a booth and you’re renting space at Zuckerberg’s trade show.

 And boy is it becoming more and more like a trade show, especially since the January algorithm update that pushed business page posts lower in the news feed.
 Now your business is going to be showing up less and less unless you start using their ads feature (or form a group around your page).

 On top of all this, your website is your 24/7 salesman.
 When Mr. CFO pulls a 15 hour day at the office and starts looking for commercial lawn care maintenance services for the end of the fiscal year bids, don’t you want to be in the running for his research?
-Your website is going to put you on that radar and help sell your services if you have a professional and informative design.
+Your website is going to put you on that radar and help sell your services.

-Don’t get me wrong, Facebook is a fantastic place for you to have a presence on, in fact, you should be optimizing your Facebook page just like your own website.
+Don’t get me wrong, Facebook is a fantastic place for you to have a presence.
+In fact, you should be optimizing your Facebook page just like your own website.